ckeditor/ckeditor5/packages/ckeditor5-alignment/docs/features/text-alignment.md

 ## Configuring the toolbar

-You can choose to use the alignment drop-down (`'alignment'`) or configure the toolbar to use separate buttons for each of the options:
+You can choose to use the alignment dropdown (`'alignment'`) or configure the toolbar to use separate buttons for each of the options:

 ```js
 ClassicEditor